AlICIA WOODS

 -

-Additional Screenings: Antioch University, University of Kansas (Lawrence), University of Indiana (Bloomington), Washington State Faculty and Staff of Color Conference (keynote), Seattle Community College, University of Washington, Greg Kucera Gallery, Burke Museum, American Indian Film Festival, Pan African Film Festival, Central District Forum for Arts and Ideas, Brooklyn Festival of the Arts, Detroit Women of Color Festival, and, Reel Sisters of the Diaspora, and Native Voices Film Festival.
+Additional Screenings: National Museum of the American Indian (NYC), Antioch University, University of Kansas (Lawrence), University of Indiana (Bloomington), Washington State Faculty and Staff of Color Conference (keynote), Seattle Community College, University of Washington, Greg Kucera Gallery, Burke Museum, American Indian Film Festival, Pan African Film Festival, Central District Forum for Arts and Ideas, Brooklyn Festival of the Arts, Detroit Women of Color Festival, and, Reel Sisters of the Diaspora, and Native Voices Film Festival.